 John Tyler Community College (JTCC) does not discriminate on the basis of race, color, national origin, age, gender, sexual orientation or disability in its programs or activities.
 Also, JTCC does not discriminate against pregnant and/or parenting students.
-Inquiries related to the College's nondiscrimination policy should be directed to Ms. Sandra Kirkland, Dean of Students, or Michelle Spencer, Assistant Dean of Student Development.
-Ms. Kirkland can be reached by mail at 13101 Jefferson Davis Highway, Chester, VA 23831, by e-mail at skirkland@jtcc.edu or phone at 804-706-5208/804-594-1566.
-Ms. Spencer can be reached by mail at 13101 Jefferson Davis Highway, Chester, VA 23831, by e-mail at mspencer@jtcc.edu or phone at 804-706-5067/ 804-594-1534.
-Please note that any gender-based discrimination or sex-based discrimination to include sexual misconduct should be directed to Sandra Kirkland, Dean of Students and Title IX Coordinator and/or Michelle Spencer, Assistant Dean of Student Development, and Deputy Title IX Coordinator.
-Please refer to the JTCC Title IX policy at www.jtcc.edu/downloads/about/ Section 19 1913.pdf for policy and procedures related to Title IX.
+Please note that any gender-based discrimination or sex-based discrimination to include sexual misconduct should be directed to Sandra Kirkland, Dean of Students and Title IX Coordinator and/or Michelle Spencer, Associate Dean of Students and Deputy Title IX Coordinator.
+Please refer to the JTCC Title IX policy at www.jtcc.edu/about/title-ix-sexualmisconduct for policy and procedures related to Title IX.